Saxo Bank

 Verify on official register

-Check a broker's licence status directly on FINMA's public register.
+Check a broker’s licence status directly on the FINMA register.

 FINMA is classified as a Tier 1 regulator.
 Highest level of investor protection with strict capital requirements and segregated client funds.